 Without our volunteer staff, none of our projects could be possible.
 By applying to one of our departments, you will join a team of passionate, dedicated individuals working towards building the next generation of neuroscientists.
 Please note that IYNA positions are only open to members under 26 years of age.
 Our teams currently use G Suite and Facebook Workplace to communicate.
 Applicants must be able to access these platforms on a regular basis.
 We will be opening new positions relatively frequently, so make sure to check back here often.

 The IYNA was founded to promote neuroscience in the context of individual communities, and the mission of our recruitment team is to do just that.
 Our fast-paced Chapter Development team is organizing the IYNA’s national chapters and creating a wide range of materials to help local-level chapters succeed in all that they do.

-The Chapter Development Committee is responsible for helping to establish and develop chapters all over the world.
+The Chapter Development Team works to establish and develop chapters all over the world.
 This position is incredibly vital to the mission of the IYNA because you will be helping chapters to direct their learning activities, and assisting their efforts to reach their members and facilitate their neuroscience learning experience.
 Specific duties include reaching out to and communicating with our chapters, contacting organizations regarding the creation of new chapters, and the creation of resources for our chapters.